lruslan/ansible-eos/docs/quickstart.rst

 8. pyeapi consults ``~/.eapi.conf`` to find connection named ``veos01``
 9. Ansible cleans up the temp folder and returns output to the control host.

+You should notice that Ansible reports configuration has ``changed``.
+If you ran this command again it should report no changes due to idempotency.

 *********
 Now what?